How do I contact you?

 How long have you been writing?

-Many of my earliest poems were lost due to a computer crash, but most of my books contain a mix of poetry written in both childhood and adulthood.
+I have been writing poetry for over 20 years.
+I first considered becoming a writer at age 10 while living in Enid, Oklahoma.
+Many of my earliest attempts at poetry written prior to age 12 were lost due to a computer crash, but my first four books contain a healthy mix of poetry written in both childhood and adulthood.

 You mention genealogy.
 Are you related to any famous poets?